-To copy attachment (if exists) from prior version, click on attachment icon on this screen for a selected question.
-NOTE: after submission of this greensheet, the prior version(s) and all prior attachments will be DELETED.
+To copy attachment (if exists) that were saved before the template was updated, click on attachment icon on this screen for a selected question.
+NOTE: after submission of this greensheet, all prior attachments that were not copied will be DELETED.

-View prior version(s): 06/20/16 04/18/2016